Red Carpet Massacre: Release and reception

-Red Carpet Massacre received mixed reviews from music critics and was briefly released on vinyl.
+Red Carpet Massacre was met with generally favorable reviews from music critics.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 61, based on 20 reviews.
+It was briefly released on vinyl.
 In 2021, the band signed a deal for the album with BMG (along with Medazzaland, Pop Trash and Astronaut) which saw it being re-issued in the UK on various digital platforms, with a planned vinyl re-issue due to be released at a later date.

 Track listing

 Personnel

 Credits adapted from the liner notes of Red Carpet Massacre.